 This grant, which was awarded by the National Science Foundation, will help them improve their research and development of fruit mapping technology, he said.

-Read the full story in the Minnesota Daily.
+This story was published in October 2019 in the Minnesota Daily.